site24x7/plugins/kong/README.md

 ---
 	[display_name]
 	host_name=“<your_host_name>”
-	port=“1099”
-	broker_name=“<your_broker_name>”
-	destination_name=“<your_destination_name>”
+	port=“8001”
+	service_name="<service_name"

 ### Metrics Captured
 ---
-	memory_percent_usage -> metric calculates the percentage of memory used by the given Broker in your ActiveMQ Setup. [percent]
+	proxysql_uptime -> metric calculates the percentage of memory used by the given Broker in your ActiveMQ Setup. [percent]

-	storage_percent_usage -> metric calculates the percentage of storage used by the given Broker in your ActiveMQ Setup. [percent]
+	sqlite3_memory_bytes -> metric calculates the percentage of storage used by the given Broker in your ActiveMQ Setup. [percent]

+	active_transactions -> metric calculates the percentage of temp used by the given Broker in your ActiveMQ Setup. [percent]

+	client_connections_aborted -> metric calculate the average amount of time, the messages remained enqueued in the queue of the given Broker of your ActiveMQ Setup. [millisecond]

+	client_connections_connected -> metric calculate the minimum amount of time, the messages remained enqueued in the queue of the given Broker of your ActiveMQ Setup. [millisecond]

+	client_connections_created -> metric calculate the maximum amount of time, the messages remained enqueued in the queue of the given Broker of your ActiveMQ Setup. [millisecond]

+	server_connections_aborted -> metric calculate the number of messages that remained dequeued in the queue of the given Broker of your ActiveMQ Setup. [message]

+	server_connections_connected -> metric calculate the number of messages that remained enqueued in the queue of the given Broker of your ActiveMQ Setup. [message]

+	server_connections_created -> metric counts and records the number of consumers connected in the queue of the given Broker of your ActiveMQ Setup. [count]

+	client_connections_non_idle -> metric counts and records the number of producers connected in the queue of the given Broker of your ActiveMQ Setup. [count]

+	backend_query_time_nsec -> metric counts and records the number of messages that have been dispatched in the queue of the given Broker of your ActiveMQ Setup. [message]

+	mysql_backend_buffers_bytes -> metric calculate the number of messages that remained in the queue of the given Broker of your ActiveMQ Setup. [message]

+	mysql_frontend_buffers_bytes -> metric calculate the percentage of memory currently used in the queue of the given Broker of your ActiveMQ Setup. [percent]

+	mysql_session_internal_bytes -> metric calculate the number of messages that have been expired in the queue of the given Broker of your ActiveMQ Setup. [message]

+	mysql_thread_workers -> metric calculate the number of messages that have been in flight in the queue of the given Broker of your ActiveMQ Setup. [message]

-	temp_percent_usage -> metric calculates the percentage of temp used by the given Broker in your ActiveMQ Setup. [percent]
+	mysql_monitor_workers -> metric calculates the percentage of temp used by the given Broker in your ActiveMQ Setup. [percent]

-	avg_enqueue_time -> metric calculate the average amount of time, the messages remained enqueued in the queue of the given Broker of your ActiveMQ Setup. [millisecond]
+	client_connections_aborted -> metric calculate the average amount of time, the messages remained enqueued in the queue of the given Broker of your ActiveMQ Setup. [millisecond]

-	min_enqueue_time -> metric calculate the minimum amount of time, the messages remained enqueued in the queue of the given Broker of your ActiveMQ Setup. [millisecond]
+	client_connections_connected -> metric calculate the minimum amount of time, the messages remained enqueued in the queue of the given Broker of your ActiveMQ Setup. [millisecond]

-	max_enqueue_time -> metric calculate the maximum amount of time, the messages remained enqueued in the queue of the given Broker of your ActiveMQ Setup. [millisecond]
+	client_connections_created -> metric calculate the maximum amount of time, the messages remained enqueued in the queue of the given Broker of your ActiveMQ Setup. [millisecond]

-	dequeue_count -> metric calculate the number of messages that remained dequeued in the queue of the given Broker of your ActiveMQ Setup. [message]
+	server_connections_aborted -> metric calculate the number of messages that remained dequeued in the queue of the given Broker of your ActiveMQ Setup. [message]

-	enqueue_count -> metric calculate the number of messages that remained enqueued in the queue of the given Broker of your ActiveMQ Setup. [message]
+	server_connections_connected -> metric calculate the number of messages that remained enqueued in the queue of the given Broker of your ActiveMQ Setup. [message]

-	consumer_count -> metric counts and records the number of consumers connected in the queue of the given Broker of your ActiveMQ Setup. [count]
+	server_connections_created -> metric counts and records the number of consumers connected in the queue of the given Broker of your ActiveMQ Setup. [count]

-	producer_count -> metric counts and records the number of producers connected in the queue of the given Broker of your ActiveMQ Setup. [count]
+	client_connections_non_idle -> metric counts and records the number of producers connected in the queue of the given Broker of your ActiveMQ Setup. [count]

-	dispatch_count -> metric counts and records the number of messages that have been dispatched in the queue of the given Broker of your ActiveMQ Setup. [message]
+	backend_query_time_nsec -> metric counts and records the number of messages that have been dispatched in the queue of the given Broker of your ActiveMQ Setup. [message]

-	queue_size -> metric calculate the number of messages that remained in the queue of the given Broker of your ActiveMQ Setup. [message]
+	mysql_backend_buffers_bytes -> metric calculate the number of messages that remained in the queue of the given Broker of your ActiveMQ Setup. [message]

-	memory_percent -> metric calculate the percentage of memory currently used in the queue of the given Broker of your ActiveMQ Setup. [percent]
+	mysql_frontend_buffers_bytes -> metric calculate the percentage of memory currently used in the queue of the given Broker of your ActiveMQ Setup. [percent]

-	expired_count -> metric calculate the number of messages that have been expired in the queue of the given Broker of your ActiveMQ Setup. [message]
+	mysql_session_internal_bytes -> metric calculate the number of messages that have been expired in the queue of the given Broker of your ActiveMQ Setup. [message]

-	in_flight_count -> metric calculate the number of messages that have been in flight in the queue of the given Broker of your ActiveMQ Setup. [message]
+	mysql_thread_workers -> metric calculate the number of messages that have been in flight in the queue of the given Broker of your ActiveMQ Setup. [message]